Lanwei02/Employee-Application-java/README.md

 # Employee-Application
-This is an employee application which could view employee data stored in a database
+* This is an employee application which could store and view employee data in the database
+* I utilized GUI to create user-friendly interface to input and display employee information